Warning: Late repayment can cause you serious money problems. For help, go to moneyadviceservice.org.uk.

 On Stride Financial prides itself on providing our customers with much-needed funds.
 If approved for a loan, our instalment options allow you to spread your repayment over months or years, giving you more financial flexibility.

-An On Stride Financial loan is unsecured, with amounts available from £1,000 to £3,000, and loan durations of 1 or 2 years.
+An On Stride Financial loan is unsecured, with amounts available from £150 to £5,000, and loan durations of 6 months to 3 years.
 Actual loan amount may vary based on actual application details.

 Put simply, a 24 month loan is a loan that is repaid over a period of two years.
 What this means for you is that you will repay your loan amount plus interest on a 24 month repayment schedule.
 As an example, if your loan were for £3,000 and had a 89% APR, you would pay £226.31 each month for 24 months.
 Once you made the final payment, you would have fully paid off the initial loan and the interest.

 A 24 month loan can be offered with a wide range of cash amounts.
 Because of its relatively longer repayment time, this type of loan can often be for comparatively larger amounts than those with shorter repayment periods.
 Payday loans, for instance, usually last several weeks at most, and so are for commensurately smaller amounts.